 Implementations often work best with the assistance of an experienced IAM partner.
 Intragen are equipped to assist in your implementation project, from initial discovery through to managing and evolving your IAM platform.

-The most important role of IAM in an organisation is defining who can access what, where they are able to access it and when they can do so.
-IAM demonstrates and helps achieve compliance regulations through:
+The most important role of IAM in an organisation is defining who can access what, where they can access it and when.
+Intragen’s IAM solutions demonstrate and help achieve compliance regulations through:

 - Access controls and granular permissions - assists you in establishing and enforcing access control policies.